'Hundreds of thousands of jobs', clean power from fuel cells – Anglo

 Hydrogen fuel cells using platinum catalysts were efficient, versatile and scaleable and represented a proven technology that provided clean, reliable and cost-effective power.

-"I know that the South African government is determined to seize this opportunity," Carroll said, adding that South Africa could become a global leader in fuel cells.
+"I know that the South African government is determined to seize this opportunity," Carroll said, adding that South Africa could become a global leader in hydrogen fuel cells over time.

 Fuel cells, which used hydrogen and oxygen to produce electricity and water and heat, could be used in their stationary format, with the source of the hydrogen from coal-bed methane, which could be used to produce water and electricity.